 "Is it safe to travel there?
 I've heard they have drug shops and prostitutes...
 Peter"

 Whoa... that's not what we meant when we asked what will you find there?

 Of course it's safe... and fun.

-We would have gone into the city if we had more time.
+We have been before, and we would have gone into the city if we had more time.